Nipple vasospasm and breastfeeding

 What does nipple vasospasm look like?

-Your nipple or the tip of your nipple can appear pale or white during vasospasm.
-The colour of your nipple can also change when your blood returns after the episode of spasm is over.
+Your nipple or its tip may look more pale than usual during vasospasm.
+The colour of your nipple may change again when your blood flow returns after the spasm.
 This can mean a change from white to purple, blue or red, as your nipples return to their normal colour.

 How do I know if I have vasospasm?